Health Services Management Internship Interview Day - for internship sites

 Every fall and spring, the Health Services Management program invites internship sites to participate in Internship Interview Day.
 The event provides health care organizations and nonprofits the opportunity to interview top internship candidates all in one place at one time.

-Recruit for summer 2023 and fall 2023 interns at the next Internship Interview Day: Friday, April 21.
+Recruit for spring 2024 interns at the next Internship Interview Day: Friday, October 6

 Select candidates to interview on Internship Interview Day.
 You may rank as many as you’re willing to meet and will be matched with 5-6 to interview.

 Attend Internship Interview Day (in-person or virtually), interview candidates, and rank top candidates.

 The Health Services Management program will announce internship matches based on organization rankings and student rankings.

 Meet with your new intern(s) and set a start date!